-In most personal injury lawyer cases, are charged a contingency fee.
+In most personal injury attorney cases, are charged a contingency fee.
 Under a contingency fee agreement, the client pays nothing upfront.
 Generally, the attorney pays costs arising as the case progresses, including the cost of depositions (interviews have been taken under oath with attorneys for both sides present), as well as expert evaluations and reports (accident reconstruction; medical diagnosis, prognosis, and causation; vocational evaluations, etc.).

 If and when the attorney gets a favorable settlement for the client or wins at trial, the attorney receives an agreed-upon percentage of the amount obtained for the client and is reimbursed for the costs paid upfront.
 An attorney who loses gets nothing.

 What a responsible attorney should do when you switch:

 A responsible attorney whom you’d like to take over your case should help you switch at no extra cost and with no risk to you.
 If you are considering a change, don’t fire your existing lawyer until you’ve made arrangements for a new attorney to represent you.
 You want to be left with no one on your side while your case is proceeding.

 Once you’ve decided to make a change, talk to the attorney you’d like to have as a replacement concerning the details of switching.
 Here are the steps that need to be taken:

 (1) You must notify your current lawyer in writing that you wish to terminate his or her services.
 This termination notice should be sent by certified mail so you’ll know for certain that the lawyer received the notice.

 (2) Provide a copy of the termination notice to your chosen new attorney—after you’ve made arrangements with that attorney to take over your case.